 A proper aluminum tank installation calls for 1/4-inch by 2-inch strips of non-hydroscopic material, such as neoprene or high-density plastic (Starboard for instance), spaced two inches apart and placed between the tank bottom and the shelf on which it is mounted.
 This will prevent the tank from resting in water, and enables air to circulate beneath the tank, while allowing condensation to evaporate.
 Additionally, the installer must be sure to bed or glue the insulating material to the bottom of the tank.
 If this is not done, water or condensation will find its way between it and the tank, and corrosion will set in.
 Any other mounting arrangements, such as cribs or beams, must include this insulating material.

-For a more detailed discussion of fuel tank replacement see the May 2007 issue of Practical Sailor.
+For a more detailed discussion of fuel tank replacement see D’Antonio’s full report “Diesel Tank Replacement.”
 For more on bonding, lightning protection systems, and grounding, see Volume Two of our new five-volume ebook on Electrical Systems.
 Ed Sherman, past contributor to Practical Sailor and education director for ABYC, also covers bonding and testing for stray current leaks in detail in his excellent book Advanced Marine Electrics and Electronics troubleshooting.
-In the August 213 issue, contributor Drew Frye examined corrosion-fighting fuel additives.
-In the December 2014 issue of Practical Sailor, which will soon be available online, we look at the way one owner dealt with his corroding aluminum tank-a water tank, in this case-without having to pull it or replace it.
+For more on protecting your existing system, PS Tech Editor contributor Drew Frye examined corrosion-fighting fuel additives.